Anosov representations, strongly convex cocompact groups and weak eigenvalue gaps: Strongly convex cocompact subgroups of

-For our proof we need the following proposition characterizing $P_1$-Anosov representations in terms of the Gromov product under the assumption that the group preserves a domain with strictly convex and $C^1$-boundary.
+In this section, we prove Theorem \ref{stronglyconveccocompact}.
+For our proof we need the following proposition characterizing $P_1$-Anosov representations in terms of the Gromov product under the assumption that the group preserves a properly convex domain with strictly convex and $C^1$-boundary.